astronomer/airflow-guides/guides/executing-notebooks.md

         )
     ```

     Note that we are using the built-in `execution_date` Airflow variable so that our DAG is idempotent.
-Parameters for your notebook can come from anywhere, but we highly recommend using Airflow macros or variables where possible, or Airflow environment variables to avoid hard-coding values in your DAG file.
+Parameters for your notebook can come from anywhere, but we highly recommend using Airflow macros and environment variables to avoid hard-coding values in your DAG file.

 5. Run your DAG!
 This will execute the `example_notebook.ipynb` and generate an output notebook named with the execution date `out-2021-07-29T16:12:09.579405+00:00.ipynb` that shows the output of the notebook run.